DMTF/Redfish-Event-Listener/README.md

 3. Subscription details if you require this tool to perform subscription, which consist of the following:
     * Subscription details of Destination, EventTypes, ContextDetail, Protocol, SubscriptionURI in config.ini file
     * Server information contains lists with IP, Username and password.
 Keep all these field as empty lists [] if subscription is taken care manually
+    * LoginTypes under Server information is an optional setting to apply "Basic" or "Session" authentication measures.
+This defaults to "Session" for all services.
 4. If the service is subscribed manually, the context needs to be set same as mentioned in the config file (Public by default)

 ## Running the Tool